dvreeze/yaidom/docs/motivation.rst

-Summarized, yaidom cannot take away the clumsiness of passing the same scope repeatedly when creating deeply nested immutable elements, but at least it can offer well-defined concepts (such as qualified names, expanded names, declarations, scopes, immutable elements, immutable element builders) that can be used together in a practical way, thus taking away a lot of .
+Summarized, yaidom cannot take away the clumsiness of passing the same scope repeatedly when creating deeply nested immutable elements, but at least it can offer well-defined concepts (such as qualified names, expanded names, declarations, scopes, immutable elements, immutable element builders) that can be used together in a practical way.

 .. _`XML Namespaces`: http://www.w3.org/TR/REC-xml-names/
 .. _`Anti-XML issue`: https://github.com/djspiewak/anti-xml/issues/78